Adaezy-cyber/ICDFA_ASSIGNMENTS/GRC102_Week2_Practical_Lab/nexustech-security-policy-overhaul/evidence/03-user-access-procedure/user-access-request-procedure.md

 - responsible approver/provisioner;
 - relevant completion notes.

-### Step 9 — Close the Request
+### Step 9: Close the Request

-Once provisioning and verification are complete, the ticket/workflow is updated and closed with sufficient evidence to support future review or audit.
+Once provisioning and verification are complete, the ticketor workflow is updated and closed with sufficient evidence to support future review or audit.

 ## 5. Emergency Access